AmandaKwok28/crave/docs/roadmap.md

 * **Must-Have Features:**

-  * [ ] As a college student, I want to have my own profile that displays all my created, liked, and bookmarked recipes so I can refer back to my own recipes when I want to use them again.
+  * [ ] As a college student, I want to have my own profile that displays all my created, liked, and bookmarked recipes so I can refer back to recipes when I want to use them again.
   * [ ] As a college student, I want to be able to see recommended recipes based on my account history on the site (likes, bookmarks, searches, etc.).
   * [ ] As a college student, I want to be able to sort recipes by date or trending (likes valued by time of like) so that I can narrow my search to recipes that other students approve of.
   * [ ] As a college student, I want to be able to follow different creators whose recipes I like, and only see their recipes on a specific feed.